 These grills are also indoor favorites.
 They’re not contact grills, but you’ll probably still love cooking with them.
 A lot of people land on this blog looking for the best indoor smokeless grill, and although contact grills are great, there’s a lot more to electric grill cooking than the Foreman varieties.
 These are the top-notch choices when it comes to the best indoor smokeless grill.

 - This new model of the George Foreman looks and acts like a charcoal grill, but it’s electric and can be used both indoors and outdoors.
 You can cook for up to 8 people on this particular grill.
 It’s on the best indoor grill list for its flexibility as well as its ability to simulate a charcoal grill.

-- People love this grill for its exacting temperature control.
-It’s portable, so you can take it with you on a camping trip or at a tailgate party.
-Veggies and burger will come out just perfect with this allow you to take it with you on your travels, as well as guarantee that veggies and meat comes out right the first time.
+- People love this contact grill for its exacting temperature control.
+It’s portable, so you can take it with you on a camping trip or to a tailgate party.
+Veggies and burgers will come out just perfect with this allow you to take it with you on your travels, as well as guarantee that veggies and meat come out right the first time.

 - With a six-minute heat time and a reputation for searing to perfection, it’s easy to understand why they decided they’ve already created the best indoor grill/griddle for cooking meat and veggies.

 These indoor electric grills that I’ve written about above are meant especially for contact grill cooking, and so are these picks below.
 Each product will vary in terms of cooking sandwiches and other thick products, however, the quality of the food is why they are listed as the top picks, and I’m sure you’ll agree!

 - This is one of the best smokeless indoor grills that the contact grill genre has to offer.
 There’s a lot of space for both food and veggies, and it’s a perfect match for a dinner for two.
 You can do steak, slices of tomato, and other side dishes all in this one grill.